 For the safety of our volunteers and animals, we require that all volunteers be at least 16 years of age to volunteer in a regular role ― no exceptions.
 Although you must be 16 years old to volunteer, we have many other ways for young people to support the animals and learn about animal welfare.

 We also have special programs for young people who love animals and wish to learn more about how to help the world become a more humane place.

 Due to the nature of the work at Animal Humane Society, with limited resources and often confined physical space, we are unable to accept volunteering teams of any number.
 Each volunteer at Animal Humane Society must go through the volunteer application process individually and be able to independently fulfill the responsibilities of their role.

 AHS has a very limited number of group volunteer opportunities that are generally reserved for Tuesday or Thursday mornings prior to shelter opening, at the Golden Valley location.
 We can occasionally accommodate specific date requests with advance notification.
 Click here for more information.

 We do not accept court-ordered community service volunteers.

 Foundational volunteers (entry-level) have flexible scheduling in which volunteers can pick up shifts as their availability allows.
-Shifts typically range from 2 to 4 hours with a minimum of one shift per month.
+Shifts typically range from 2 to 4 hours with a minimum of two shifts per month.